-In some areas, deer densities have been documented at more than 200 per square mile.
+In some areas, deer densities have been documented at up to 200 per square mile.
 Densities that exceed 20 per square mile are associated with threats to biodiversity.

 2015-16 Archery Program

 Press Release | Archery Rules | Archery Instructions | Application*

 Summit Metro Parks will allow hunting by bow and arrow or crossbow in more than 20 selected areas by permit this fall.
-Each permit, determined by lottery Friday, July 25, is good for up to three adults and three juveniles.
+Each permit, determined by lottery Friday, July 24, is good for up to four adults and two juveniles.
 Only Summit County residents may enter the lottery, but individuals whose names are chosen may add non-Summit residents to their permits.

 *Mail archery applications to: